 To see just how easy Pasta Aglio e Olio is to make, watch my YouTube video embedded in this post.
 Don’t forget to click subscribe for more easy recipes!

 Pasta Aglio e Olio

-- 1/2 tsp dried peperocino or crushed red pepper
+- 1/2 teaspoon dried peperocino or crushed red pepper

 - Bring a pot of salted water to a boil and cook pasta al dente.

-- In a medium saucepan, add olive oil and dried peperocino / red pepper.
+- In a medium saucepan, add olive oil and dried peperocino or red pepper.
 Sauté for 1 minute.